So you’ve tried many different types of photography—but now, maybe, you want to spruce up your portfolio with something new.

 But whether you’ve never tried it before, or you’re just not sure if your shots are up to snuff yet, we can help.
 Use our guide to take your fine art photos from so-so to stunning!

 What is Fine Art Photography?

-It can be tricky to put your finger on a fine art photography definition.
-For instance, there’s often a fine line between commercial photography and photography art.
+It can be tricky to put your finger on a fine art photography definition that everyone will agree with.
+For instance, there’s often a fine line between commercial photography and photography in fine art.
 There are also conflicting definitions on how to do fine art photography that make it even harder to nail down what constitutes a fine art photo.
 But let’s give it a shot.

-One fine art photography definition: fine art photography involves bringing a vision to life.
+A definition of fine art photography involves bringing a vision, emotion, or a state of mind to life through a photographed image.
 It involves creating something that previously only lived in your mind, as opposed to simply capturing what you see in an artistic way.
-It’s a way to express your emotions and the way you see the world—and to share it with others.
+It’s a way to express your emotions and the way you see the world—and share it with others.

-That means when you’re preparing for a fine art photo shoot, you should already have some sort of vision in mind.
+That means when you’re preparing for a fine art photoshoot, you should already have some sort of concept in mind.
 Whether that’s a detailed plan or just a vague idea, it’s an important starting point for creating fine art photography.

 Another definition is that, as opposed to other forms of photography, fine art is meant to be judged solely for its beauty and meaningfulness—two things that are very subjective.
 That means it’s unrestricted by practical considerations and it can break the usual rules of photography.

 For example, a fine art photo might be completely out of focus.
 While that would be seen as a technical error in most photography circles, fine art photography is different.
 It can involve surreal or abstract subjects, creative editing, and breaking composition rules.